GraemeMalcolm/data-stuff/03-exercise-stream-analytics.md

     Wait as the script runs and performs the following actions:

-    1. Installs the Azure CLI extensions needed to create resources (*you can ignore any warninmgs about experimental extensions*)
+    1. Installs the Azure CLI extensions needed to create resources (*you can ignore any warnings about experimental extensions*)
-    2. Identifies the Azure resource group provided for this exercise, which will have a name similar to **learn-*xxxxx-xxxxxx-xxxxxx...***.
+    2. Identifies the Azure resource group provided for this exercise, which will have a name similar to **learn-*xxxxxxxxxxxxxxxxx...***.
     3. Creates an *Azure IoT Hub* resource, which will be used to receive a stream of data from a simulated device.
     4. Creates a *Azure Storage Account*, which will be used to store processed data.
     5. Creates a *Azure Stream Analytics* job, which will process the incoming device data in real-time, and write the results to the storage account.